ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 {::include cddl/tag-state.cddl}
 ~~~

+Initially all inputs are in `cms` if interpreted by this specification, or `extra` if not.

 It is left to Verifier Policy to determine if input sources must use supply chain transparency constructs (see {{-scitt-arch}}) to track input provenance.
 It is left to Verifier Policy to determine if or how to log the inputs used for a given Appraisal Session for optional use in Attestation Results.